-Lately, a lot of investors, predominantly out-of-state or the country, have approached us wanting either our products or a property and the services we offer, including property management, maintenance, construction, evictions, accounting, and legals.
+Lately, a lot of investors, predominantly out-of-state or the country, have approached us wanting either our products or a property and the services we offer, including property management, maintenance, construction, evictions, accounting, and legal.
 Now, after the initial phone call and discussion, what these investors then do is go out independently and use the knowledge that we’ve provided them with, including where to find deals, how to rehab, and how to manage them successfully.
 They’ll take that knowledge and go and buy a property on their own, then call us and demand that we take the property under management and manage it for them.
-So they completely eliminate us as the middleman.
+So, they completely eliminate us as the middleman.

-As a real estate business owner, you should aim to be loyal to your employees, or in return your employees will likely be loyal to you.
+As a real estate business owner, you should aim to be loyal to your employees; in return, your employees will likely be loyal to you.
 If they’re not loyal to you, it is not going to work.
 If there is no loyalty among business partners, it’s also not going to work.

 Loyalty’s Role in Real Estate Transactions

 And even if you are looking at investing on your own, not through a turnkey company or in turnkey properties, you are going to have to hire a buyer’s agent to assist you in buying that property.
-What tends to happen is word spreads and people start to realize if you aren’t loyal in your business practices.
+What tends to happen is word spreads and people start to realize you aren’t loyal in your business practices.

 Then, once the construction work is finished and you’ve bought another property, now you want multiple bids and the contractor you already worked with gives you bid is a little higher than the rest.
-So you decide not to go with the with the contractor that did a good job and priced a bit higher.
+So you decide not to go with the contractor that did a good job and priced a bit higher.
 You go with the other guy.

 My message to you guys is loyalty is very important.
-When you find someone who you like, respect, and trust, you need to hold on to them like gold.
+When you find someone who you like, respect, and trust, you need to hold onto them like gold.
 I say that because real estate success is not going to happen overnight.
-There are no overnight wins.
-It really takes five, 10, or 15 years to get to where you need to be.
-So when you find the right people, work with them even if you have to pay a little bit more.
+It takes five, 10, or 15 years to get to where you need to be.
+So, when you find the right people, work with them even if you have to pay a little bit more.

 I hope you get the message.
-Loyalty is very important in my opinion.
-I only want to work with investors that are loyal to me and my company.
+Loyalty is very important.
+I only want to work with investors who are loyal to me and my company.